Herniated disc surgery for the cervical spine

 Minimally invasive neck herniated disc surgery

-To find out if you are a candidate for one of our minimally invasive procedures, contact Laser Spine Institute today and ask for a no-cost MRI review.* Let us help you take the next step toward reclaiming your quality of life.
+As the leader in minimally invasive spine surgery, Laser Spine Institute has performed more than 75,000 patient procedures since 2005.
+To find out if you are a potential candidate for one of our minimally invasive procedures, reach out to Laser Spine Institute today and ask for a free MRI review.* Let us help you take the next step toward reclaiming your quality of life.